scrapy/itemloaders/docs/index.rst

    each of the item's values will be stored as-is if it's already an iterable, or wrapped with a list if it's a single value.

+   .. versionchanged:: VERSION
+      An Item Loader that instantiates the item itself starts with no collected data.
+The field defaults of the item class still reach the loaded item, but only for fields that get no data, and without going through :ref:`processors <processors>`.

 Here is a typical Item Loader usage::

     from itemloaders import ItemLoader